EmmanuelForcelledoMena/CovidDeathsAndVaccinationAnalysis-2020-Feb2024-/README.md

 The data visualization is available through Tableau.
 You can access the visualization by visiting the following link: [Visualization in Tableau](https://public.tableau.com/app/profile/emmanuel.mena/viz/CovidDeathsandVaccinationsCasesAnalysis2020-February2024/Dashboard1).

-Feel free to explore the data and visualization, and don't hesitate to contact us if you have any questions or concerns.
+Feel free to explore the data and visualization, and don't hesitate to contact me if you have any questions or concerns.

 Thank you for your interest in my project!